the1lab/1lab/src/Cat/Diagram/Pullback.lagda.md

 ## Stability {defines="pullback-stability pullback-stable"}

-Pullbacks, in addition to their nature as limits, serve as the way of "changing the base" of a family of objects: if we think of an arrow
+Pullbacks, in addition to their nature as limits, serve as the way of "[[changing the base|pullback functor]]" of a family of objects: if we think of an arrow
 $f : A \to B$ as encoding the data of a family over $B$ (think of the special case where $A = \Sigma_{x : A} F(x)$, and $f = \pi_1$), then we can think of pulling back $f$ along $g : X \to B$ as "the universal